21st November, 2022

 Whether or not your year has been particularly stressful, the benefits of switching off are considerable.
-If your year has been stressful, switching off is essential.

 Prolonged exposure to stress wreaks all manner of havoc on your brain and body.